Pain in Both Legs? Stenosis vs. Sciatica Explained

 Unlike the bilateral leg pain often seen with stenosis, sciatica pain typically affects only one side of the body.
 The sensation is often described as a sharp, shooting, or burning pain that radiates from your lower back down the back or side of your leg, sometimes all the way to your foot.
 You might also experience numbness, tingling, or muscle weakness along the nerve’s path.

-How the Pain Patterns Differ
+How to Tell the Pain Apart

 While both lumbar stenosis and sciatica can cause significant lower back and leg pain, the way that pain shows up is often the biggest clue to what’s really going on.
 Paying close attention to exactly what you’re feeling, where you’re feeling it, and what makes it better or worse can help you and your doctor get to the root of the problem.
 Think of it like being a detective for your own body—the details matter.